stoyan-stoyanov/llmflows/README.md

 ```

 ### LLM Flows
-Often times, real-world applications are can be more complex and can have dependencies
+Often times, real-world applications can be more complex and can have dependencies
 between prompts and LLM calls.
 For example:

 ![Complex flow](docs/complex_flow.png)

-You can build such flow using the `Flow` and `Flowstep` classes.
-LLMFlows will figure
+When you want to build apps with complex dependencies you can use the `Flow` and
-out the dependencies and make sure each flowstep runs only when all its dependencies
+`Flowstep` classes.
+LLMFlows will figure out the dependencies and make sure each
-are met:
+flowstep runs only when all its dependencies are met:

 ```python
 from llmflows.flows import Flow, FlowStep